Amadeus1791/DealOrNoDealTemplate/README.md

 ## Java Implementation:

-For this assignment, there is no template you have to follow.
-You are free to use any class and data structure which works best for you.
-But don’t forget to separate the logic in different classes and methods and keep the main method small.
+For this assignment, there is no strict template you have to follow.
+Although there are many different data structures you can choose, please make use a HashMap.
+Of course, if this solution works you can also try other data structures (such as ArrayList).
+Also, don’t forget to separate the logic in different classes and methods and keep the main method small.

 ## Debugging: